Ejant/alpine-postfix/README.md

 # Auth file
-Under conf folder there is a sasl_passwd.map file (example).
+Under conf folder there is a **sasl_passwd.map** file (example).
 Here you can add your user/password to authenticate into your remote MX.
+The postmap command automatically runs on the Docker image so there is no need to mess around with it.